Skip to content

 GoBD: n/a §203 StGB-compliant

-16 steps, 14 deterministic (R) + 0 LLM-suggestion (A) + 1 human (H) for four-eyes release approval.
-Under the EU AI Act: not high-risk (Annex III enumeration excludes general-purpose disbursement processes - Annex III Item 5(b) covers credit-scoring, not payment release).
-Under SOX 404: every payment release is in scope as part of the financial reporting process and the disbursement controls cycle - the Agent's Decision Log provides PCAOB AS 2201-testable evidence on design and operating effectiveness of preventive (SoD, sanctions screening, AML monitoring, format validation, liquidity check, four-eyes release) and detective (duplicate-payment detection, bank-confirmation reconciliation) controls.
-There is no LLM stage in payment-release decisioning - sanctions clearance, AML monitoring, rail selection, format generation, and release approval are all deterministic or human, never generative AI.
+Of the 16 steps, 14 are deterministic, none use an LLM suggestion, and one is a human four-eyes release approval.
+The process is not high-risk under the EU AI Act: the Annex III enumeration covers credit-scoring (Item 5(b)), not payment release.
+Under SOX 404 every payment release is in scope as part of the disbursement controls cycle, and the Agent's Decision Log provides PCAOB AS 2201-testable evidence on the design and operating effectiveness of both the preventive controls (segregation of duties, sanctions screening, AML monitoring, format validation, liquidity check, four-eyes release) and the detective controls (duplicate-payment detection, bank-confirmation reconciliation).
+No LLM stage touches a release decision; sanctions clearance, AML monitoring, rail selection, format generation and release approval are all deterministic or human.

-Cross-jurisdictional retention: PCAOB AS 1215 mandates 7 years for issuer audits, SEC Rule 17a-4 imposes 6 years for broker-dealers, FinCEN BSA Reg 31 CFR 1010.430 + OFAC Reg 31 CFR 501.601 each require 5-year retention for AML and sanctions records, UK MLR 2017 Reg 40 + EU AMLD 2024 Article 56 require 5-year retention.
-The Agent applies the most-stringent rule globally (7 years for issuer audits, with archive escalation to 10 years where EU VAT Directive Art.
-246 default applies for any entity with EU VAT registration) and tags entries with applicable retention class.
-Personal data in payment narratives (payee names, bank details, vendor identifiers) processed under UK GDPR Art.
-6(1)(c) legal obligation, EU GDPR Art.
-6(1)(c), and US sectoral rules (BSA recordkeeping requirements, Gramm-Leach-Bliley for financial institutions where applicable).
-OFAC false-positives are managed under documented investigation procedure - the Agent flags but does not unilaterally clear, and AML-officer override decisions are individually documented for FinCEN inspection.
+Retention spans several regimes.
+PCAOB AS 1215 mandates 7 years for issuer audits, FinCEN BSA and OFAC each require 5 years for AML and sanctions records, and UK MLR 2017 and EU AMLD 2024 require 5 years.
+The Agent applies the most stringent rule globally (7 years for issuer audits, escalating to 10 years where an entity carries an EU VAT registration) and tags each entry with its retention class.
+Personal data in payment narratives (payee names, bank details, vendor identifiers) is processed under the legal-obligation basis of UK and EU GDPR Art.
+6(1)(c) and applicable US sectoral rules.
+OFAC false-positives follow a documented investigation procedure: the Agent flags but never unilaterally clears, and every AML-officer override is documented individually for FinCEN inspection.

 Process Documentation Contribution

-Per payment-run cycle the Agent records: cycle ID + value-date + currency + scheme; full open-item population with selection criteria + payment-block exclusions; OFAC + UK FCO + EU + UN sanctions screening evidence per payee with list versions + match scores + investigation outcomes; AML transaction-monitoring rule outputs per payment + threshold breaches + AML-officer dispositions; payee bank-detail validation results (IBAN check digit, ABA check digit, sort-code lookup, Confirmation of Payee where available); rail selection logic + amount + urgency + corridor mapping; ISO 20022 PAIN.001 file content + schema validation result + bank-specific extension validation; duplicate-payment detection comparison + match results; liquidity coverage check per debtor account; SoD verification (initiator + approver role assignment + matrix snapshot); PSD2 SCA challenge result where applicable; four-eyes release log with timestamp + reviewer + scope of review + sanctions and AML clearance reconfirmation; transmission channel + SWIFT FIN signing or EBICS authentication + bank ACK/NAK; bank statement reconciliation match (PAIN.001 EndToEndIdentification to CAMT.053 / MT940 / BAI2 transaction reference).
-Audit-trail compatible with PCAOB AS 1215 / AS 2201 substantive testing, FinCEN BSA inspection, OFAC compliance reviews, FCA + HMRC AML supervisory inspection, ECB + national competent authority PSD2 inspection, and Big-4 proprietary tooling (Deloitte ASM, PwC Halo, EY Helix, KPMG Clara) data extraction routines.
+For each payment-run cycle the Agent records the cycle ID, value-date, currency and scheme; the full open-item population with its selection criteria and payment-block exclusions; the sanctions screening evidence per payee, including the list versions, match scores and investigation outcomes; the AML monitoring rule outputs with any threshold breaches and the AML-officer disposition; the payee bank-detail validation results (IBAN and ABA check digits, sort-code lookup, Confirmation of Payee where available); the rail-selection logic with the amount, urgency and corridor that drove it; the ISO 20022 PAIN.001 file content with its schema-validation result; the duplicate-payment detection results; the liquidity coverage check per debtor account; the segregation-of-duties verification with a matrix snapshot; the PSD2 SCA challenge result where applicable; the four-eyes release log with timestamp, reviewer, scope of review and a reconfirmation of sanctions and AML clearance; the transmission channel with SWIFT FIN signing or EBICS authentication and the bank acknowledgement; and the bank-statement reconciliation match.
+The resulting audit trail supports PCAOB AS 1215 and AS 2201 substantive testing, FinCEN BSA inspection, OFAC compliance reviews, FCA and HMRC AML supervision, ECB and national-authority PSD2 inspection, and data extraction by the Big-4 proprietary tools (Deloitte ASM, PwC Halo, EY Helix, KPMG Clara).

 Assessment